How AI Will Break Capitalism

 Here we go:

-4 Ways AI Can Break Capitalism
+How AI Can Break Capitalism

-1. Disrupting Supply and Demand Further
+1. Break Supply and Demand

-2. Eliminating Wealth Creation Distribution
+2. Break Wealth Distribution

-AI technology is poised to further centralise wealth by favouring those who can research, develop, and run complex algorithms
+AI technology is poised to further centralise wealth by favouring those who can research, develop, and run complex algorithms.

 The most momentous challenge facing socio-economic systems today is the arrival of artificial intelligence.
 If AI remains under the control of market forces, it will inexorably result in a super-rich oligopoly of data billionaires who reap the wealth created by robots that displace human labor, leaving massive unemployment in their wake. […] For the sake of social well-being and security, individuals and private companies should not be allowed to possess any exclusive cutting-edge technology or core AI platforms.
 Like nuclear and biochemical weapons, as long as they exist, nothing other than a strong and stable state can ensure society’s safety.
 If we don’t nationalize AI, we could sink into a dystopia reminiscent of the early misery of industrialization, with its satanic mills and street urchins scrounging for a crust of bread.”